iamota/codeship/README.md

 ### Magento 2 Installations!

 Magento 2 requires `composer.json` to be deployed on the server.
-The base `setup/composer.sh` script deletes the `composer.json` upon completion.
-The original bash script has been modified to only delete `composer.lock`.
+The base `setup/composer.sh` script deletes the `composer.json` and `composer.json` upon completion.
+Thew script leaves them in place, to be deployed to the server.

 **To install Magento 2, replace line 10 above with the following:**
 ```